Integrating infinitesimal (super) actions: Introduction

+We will show that these examples (in non-super geometry) are characteristic also for the super differential geometric setting, allowing us to generalize some of the results of Palais.
+Our main results are the following (precise definitions will follow in the main text).

-\begin{proclaim}{{Theorem}} Let $G$ be a simply connected Lie group with Lie algebra $\Liealg g$ and let $\rho$ be a representation of $\Liealg g$ by smooth vector fields on a manifold $M$.
-If all vector fields $\rho(X)$ are complete, then there exists a unique smooth left-action $\Phi:G\times M\to M$ such that the representation $\rho$ is given by the fundamental vector fields associated to this action.
+\begin{proclaim}{{Theorem}} Let $G$ be a connected Lie supergroup with Lie superalgebra $\Liealg g$ and let $\rho$ be an infinitesimal action of $\Liealg g$ on a supermanifold $M$.
+Then there exists an action domain $D\subset G\times M$ and a smooth local left-action $\Psi:D\to M$ integrating $\rho$.

 \end{proclaim}